Security-Onion-Solutions/securityonion-docs/appendix-b.rst

    sudo apt update && sudo apt upgrade -y && sudo reboot

-After rebooting, copy and paste the following into a terminal to prepare for the upgrade process:
+After rebooting, copy and paste the following list of commands into a terminal to prepare for the upgrade process:
 ::

    sudo apt-mark unhold salt-* && \